Pros and Cons of Grandparents Moving Closer to Grandchildren

 Unfortunately, failing to communicate effectively can lead to significant problems.
 Consider this story shared by a parent about her in-laws' move:

 "My in-laws moved closer without asking or ever discussing it with us.
-We figured it would be positive to have more family close by, so we didn't voice any concerns.
-However, they had many unspoken expectations about what this experience would be like, and it has been conflict after conflict since they arrived.
+We figured it would be positive to have more family close by, so we didn't voice any concerns."

 • Start the conversation early: Don't wait until you've made a decision to bring it up.